-All the previously discussed laser diodes, the optical cavity is placed perpendicular to the current flow.
+For all the previously discussed laser diodes, the optical cavity is placed perpendicular to the current flow.
 In vertical cavity surface emitting laser diodes, however, the optical cavity is along the axis of current flow.
-The partially reflecting mirrors are placed near the ends of optical cavity.
+The partially reflecting mirrors are placed near the ends of the optical cavity.

 Laser Diode P-I Characteristics

-The below diagram is a graphical plot between output optical power on y-axis and the current input to the laser diode on x-axis.
+The below diagram is a graphical plot between output optical power on the y-axis and the current input to the laser diode on the x-axis.

 Laser Sensor Ratings

-Ratings of any electronic components provide us the specifications which are discussed below.
+Ratings of any electronic components provide us with the specifications which are discussed below.

 Advantages and Disadvantages